zhangmeng88/doris-zh-translation/en/docs/doris-ui.md

 - **Interval**: Users can specify the time interval from the onset of the condition leading to death to the actual time of death.
 The interval should be represented in the specified duration format.

-## Additional Attributes of the Output file
+## Additional Attributes of the Output File

 The output file generated by the DORIS tool includes various fields with specific attributes that provide valuable information for user guidance.
 Here is a detailed explanation of each field:

 **Reject column**: This field indicates whether a certificate has been accepted or rejected.
 Results will be marked as 'True' or 'False'.
 - An entry marked as 'False' means the certificate was accepted and the underlying cause of death was provided.
-- An entry is marked as 'True' indicates rejection and the certificate has been flagged for manual review.
+- An entry marked as 'True' indicates rejection and the certificate has been flagged for manual review.
 Rejection can occur due to various reasons, such as ICD-11 codes not being found in the linearization, typographical errors, implausible coding, system errors, and more.

 **Report column**: This field provides an overview of the steps applied by the rule engine to select the underlying cause of death.
 It offers insights into the processes and mortality rules employed in determining the cause of death based on the available information.